gitzuzu/Task-4-Software-Construction-Tools-Memory-Scramble-Game/README.md

 This repository contains the implementation of a configurable Memory Scramble Game developed for the Software Construction Tools course.

 The game challenges players to uncover matching card pairs before the countdown timer expires.
 Players can customize the board dimensions and game duration before starting each session.

+The project was developed using Python and Pygame with a modern pastel-themed user interface and animated card interactions.

 ---